 Now you can rest assured that your wrongful death case will be given the best and most personal attention.
 Let me handle your legal problems while you work to get your life back on track.
 We will give you a voice for justice!

-Unfortunately, people are killed in many types of accidents.
-Car accidents, Defective products, Unsafe premises, Medical malpractice, Accidents at work, and many more.
-When someone dies as a result of the carelessness and neglect of another person, you have certain rights as a family member OR close relative of the deceased.
+Unfortunately, people are killed in many types of accidents: Car accidents, Trucking Accidents, Motorcycle Accidents , and many more.
+When someone dies as a result of the carelessness and neglect of another person, you have certain rights as a surviving spouse and close family member of the deceased.

-Wrongful death suit consists of two separate components
+Wrongful Death cases consist of two separate components...

 In this part of the case, damages may be recovered by the surviving spouse, children, or parents of the deceased.
 The surviving spouse and children of the deceased can sue for the loss of future financial support that they would have received from the deceased.
 For example, if a person is killed in a car accident and leaves behind a wife and two young children, then those family members would be able to sue for the wages, earnings and financial support that they would have received from the deceased.
 There is also recovery for “loss of consortium,” which means the loss of society and companionship of the deceased.